-Throughout my career as an integrative family physician and author, I have been teaching and writing about being attentive to the cycles of our planet’s seasons and how they affect our life and health.
+Throughout my career as an integrative family physician, health educator and author, I have been teaching and writing about being attentive to the cycles of our planet’s seasons and how they affect our life and health.
 It’s really one of the simple yet key concepts from our decades long ‘Back to Nature” movement where natural healing modalities have been integrated into the dominant Western medical system.

 What is the Fifth Season?